qutip/qutip-tutorials/tutorials-v5/pulse-level-circuit-simulation/qip-customize-device.md

 We first show an example of systematic noise.
 Here, we introduce a ZZ crosstalk noise between neighbouring qubits with a constant strength.
 It is done in three steps:

 - Define the noise class.
-- Initialize the noise object with given coupling strength.
+- Initialize the noise object with the given coupling strength.
 - Define the Processor as usual and add the noise to the processor.

 In the following example, we check the fidelity of the same circuit of two X gates, but now with this additional noise.